collerlab-github/epifactors_cancer/06_diff_gene_info/README.md

 This script formats mutation and cnv data from CBioPortal.

-## cnv_fisher_heatmap.R
+## cnv_fisher.R

-This script calculates cnv enrichment in the high or low groups for each prognostic gene in each cancer type and visualizes results with a heatmap.
+This script calculates cnv enrichment in the high or low groups for each prognostic gene in each cancer type.

-## mutation_fisher_heatmap.R
+## mutation_fisher.R

-This script calculates mutation enrichment in the high or low groups for each prognostic gene in each cancer type and visualizes results with a heatmap.
+This script calculates mutation enrichment in the high or low groups for each prognostic gene in each cancer type.